 Updated February 2020.
 A farmer of 47 years performed an unprecedented animal rescue and swapped animal farming for vegetables.
 In a story reported by the BBC last year, a Devon lamb farmer said he’d had a change of heart about sending his lambs to slaughter.

 Sivalingam Vasanthakumar, originally from Sri Lanka, now resides in Totnes, Devon, where he’s been raising animals for decades.
 In Sri Lanka, Vasanthakumar raised dairy cows with his parents.
 But it took 47 years for Vasanthakumar to come to terms with his profession.

 “I just couldn’t cope any more and I had to say no,” Vasanthakumar said.
 “I couldn’t do it.
 The emotional toll had become too much.”
 He added, “it was taking them to the slaughterhouse and that was stressing me out a lot.”

-Vasanthakumar rehomed the animals at the 91-acre Goodheart Animal Sanctuaries, nearly 200 miles (321km) away.
-Goodheart says this is the first time a farmer has brought lambs to the sanctuary.
+Vasanthakumar chose to rehome his flock with Goodheart Animal Sanctuaries, as it meant they could go together.
+Goodheart said that this was the first time a farmer has brought lambs to the sanctuary.